Summer 1964-65

 Station design completed; first vessel shipments of dome and arch structural material delivered to McMurdo.

-Siple Station first named and established (12/3) as a summer station for VLF balloon launches and a 1-1/2 mile long antenna.
+Siple Station first named and established (3 December 1969) as a summer station for VLF research.

 First "UGO" (unmanned geophysical observatory) set up by Stanford at Byrd (instrument capsule with propane thermoelectric generator on a 20' tower).